genesiscommunitysuccess/docs/docs/server-reference/other-modules/cache.md

 **expireAfterWrit**e the period of time that an entry will be cached following the last time it was written (or replaced).
 The **timeUnit** attribute specifies the unit of time for the period (NANOSECONDS, MICROSECONDS, MILLISECONDS, SECONDS, MINUTES, HOURS or DAYS).
 SECONDS is the default value.
 Default: 600 seconds.

 **expireAfterAccess** the period of time that an entry will be cached since the last time it was read.
-Uses the **timeUnit** attribute like **expireAfterWrite** to define the unit of time for the period.
+This option uses the **timeUnit** attribute in the same way as **expireAfterWrite** to define the unit of time for the period.
 Default: 300 seconds.

-initialCapacity is the number of entries the cache will be able to hold without extending its size since the start of the process.
+**initialCapacity** is the number of entries the cache will be able to hold without extending its size since the start of the process.
 Default: 10000.

-maximumEntries is the limit of entries we can hold in our cache.
+**maximumEntries** is the limit of entries we can hold in our cache.
 If the limit is achieved, entries will be replaced with an LRU algorithm.
 Default: 10000.

-concurrencyLevel sets the way the cache is structured internally, so it affect the amount of concurrency we can achieve with multi-threaded operations.
+**concurrencyLevel** sets the way the cache is structured internally, so it affect the amount of concurrency we can achieve with multi-threaded operations.
 It is a sensitive configuration parameter and can potentially worsen performance so should be used only for tweaking with care or not used at all.
 Default: 4.

 multipleKeys if we set this to "true", any call to a record with any of its keys will hit cache as long as the record is in it (handy but involves data duplication).
 Otherwise, a call must use the same key it was used previously to retrieve a record from cache or we will have to reload the record from database (more efficient if the same keys are going to be used every time).
 Default: true